philipcristiano/docker-prefetch-image/README.md

 ## Still Todo

-* Daemon mode to sleep between attempts to pull
 * "Alternative" location to download an image.
   * Pull from a remote repository, tag it as the local repository.
 This would allow a fallback to a remote repository but using the image as if it were the local repository.